tossik8/tracker/README.md

     - This action is irreversible.
 All session data for the project will be removed.

 ## Database
-The application uses an SQLite database named `projects.db`, which will be created automatically in the parent directory of your `src` folder (e.g., in the `tracker` root directory) when you first run any `tracker` command.
+The application uses an SQLite database named `projects.db`, which will be created automatically in the home directory when you first run any `tracker` command.

 The database schema includes two tables:
 - projects: Stores project names and their unique IDs.